network-dluong/CCNP-ENCOR/WIP 3.2.c Configure and verify eBGP between directly connected neighbors (best path selection algorithm and neighbor relationships).md

   * **as-set** - only counts as one hop, even if multiple ASs are listed

 ## Multiprotocol BGP for IPv6
-* BP-BGP enables BGP to carry NLRI for multiple protocols (IPv4, IPv6, and MPLS L3VPNs)
+* MP-BGP enables BGP to carry NLRI for multiple protocols (IPv4, IPv6, and MPLS L3VPNs)
 * All the same underlying IPv4 path vector routing protocol features and rules apply to IPv6
 * **IPv6 Configuration**:
   * Routers with only IPv6 addressing must statically define the BGP RID to allow sessions to form